-Since 2003, Burgh Island has been a pioneer in the Green Tourism movement.
+Since 2003, Burgh Island has been widely regarded as being one of the best eco-friendly hotels in the South Devon area and a pioneer in the green tourism movement.

 Burgh Island has always been an early adopter of good environmental practice.
-Water saving, organic produce, energy saving lighting – these are all to be expected as standard.
-But Burgh goes that bit further in its relationship to the environment:
+Water saving, supporting organic produce, good waste management and energy-saving lighting are all expected as standard from sustainable hotels, but we like to go that bit further with our sustainable practices.